machipanski/DED-IM/README.md

 # Using the Program

-The program can be used by executing the cells of the jupiter notebook file named `main.ipynb`.
-Executing each step in sequence, the program creates a srtuctured file of the `.hdf5` format.
-By the end of the file it creates a `Gcode` file with the paths generated.
+To use the program, simply execute the cells in the Jupyter Notebook file named `main.ipynb` in sequence.
+The program processes each step to generate a structured .hdf5 file, culminating in the creation of a Gcode file containing the generated paths.

 ## Mapping

+### Step 1: Input and Initial Processing

-The first cell calls for the input of an `.stl` or `.pgm` file.
-After this, it uses the [An Optimal Algorithm for 3D Triangle Mesh Slicing project]([https://github.com/rminetto](https://github.com/rminetto/slicing)) to generate images for each layer and creates the `.hdf5` file with the structural vision of the layers and its properties.
+The first cell prompts you to input an `.stl` or `.pgm` file.
+It then utilizes the [Optimal Algorithm for 3D Triangle Mesh Slicing]([https://github.com/rminetto](https://github.com/rminetto/slicing) project to generate images for each layer.
+These images are used to create a `.hdf5` file, which stores the structural visualization of the layers along with their properties.

+### Step 2: Thin Wall Detection

+The second cell identifies thin features in the images that might disappear if an offset operation is performed.
+These regions, known as `Thin Wall regions`, are enclosed as geometric shapes within each layer.
+The detected regions are saved back into the `.hdf5` file, and you can visualize the mapped regions for each layer.

+### Step 3: Contour and Void Analysis

+The third cell requests input for the maximum number of contours allowed and the maximum size of void elements tolerated in the process.
+It then calculates the maximum number of contours that can be generated without exceeding the acceptable void size relative to the melting pool area.
+The resulting areas are referred to as `Offset Regions`.

+### Step 4: Contour Connections and Bottleneck Detection

+The fourth cell generates connections between internal and external contours, creating `Offset Bridges`.
+These bridges are later used as part of the contour, reducing the need to interrupt material deposition.
+Additionally, it scans the areas within the contours to identify any potential bottlenecks in the internal filling process.

 # Example Models